Competition: Closed for the 2015 academic year

 Who Applies: Canadian students and researchers

-Description: Scholarships are available to Canadians for study or research at the Bachelor, Master's, Doctoral or Postdoctoral level in Mexico.
+Description: Scholarships are available to Canadians for study or research at the Master's, Doctoral or Postdoctoral level, including for medical specializations and sub-specializations, in Mexico.

 The award includes:

-The duration varies based on the level and program of study:
+The scholarship duration varies on the program and level of study:

 The terms and conditions are as follows:

-It is the responsibility of the applicant to ensure that supporting documents are submitted by the deadline.
-All required information must appear in the space provided.
+It is the responsibility of the applicant to ensure that all supporting documents are submitted by the deadline.
 Supporting documents other than those specifically requested will not be accepted.

 Applicants must ensure that a permanent email address is included in the application.

 The final selection of scholarship recipients is made by the host country.
-Notification will only be sent out to successful candidates in January 2014.
+Notification will only be sent out to successful candidates.

-All recommendations of the Canadian Scholarship Selection Committee and decisions made by the host country are final and are not open to appeal.
+All decisions made by the Government of Mexico are final and are not open to appeal.

 These scholarships are subject to the availability of funding provided by the Government of Mexico.